Blog

 Bootstrap geolocation

-AllYouCanRead is a collection of newspapers that are local to a specific city, county, etc. If you collect all of the newspapers you’re interested in and pull their RSS feed, you can use keyword filters to look for keywords of locations within publications of papers local to that location.
-So looking for “San Francisco” in a San Francisco-based newspaper is likely to yield results from that area.
-Scale that across multiple cities and countries and you have bootstrapped geolocation.
+AllYouCanRead is a collection of local newspapers to a specific city, county, etc. If you collect all of the newspapers you’re interested in and pull their RSS feed, you can use keyword filters to look for keywords of locations within publications of papers local to that location.
+So, looking for “San Francisco” in a San Francisco-based newspaper will likely yield results in that area.
+Scale that across multiple cities and countries, and you have bootstrapped geolocation.

 Detect ships